ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### CloudSystem compliance approach

 The CloudSystem provides the capability for users to apply protective markings to emails based on their classification.
 If required, users have the ability to lower the classification of an email, but are required to provide a text-based justification that is included in the audit log.
+This is due to a product limitation in Microsoft Information Protection (MIP).

 The CloudSystem will leverage an Agency's Secure Internet Gateway (SIG) for proxy and mail services.

 #### Security controls provided by the CloudSystem

-* The CloudSystem applies protective markings in accordance with the Protective Security Policy Framework (PSPF) based on the classification of the content of emails, including attachments.
+* The CloudSystem applies protective markings based on the classification of the content of emails, including attachments.
 * Users are required to select the classification of emails to apply protective markings.
 * Only appropriate classification options will be presented to CloudSystem users.
-* Office 365 ATP will notify users and administrators of blocked emails.
+* Defender for Office 365 will notify users and administrators of blocked emails.

 #### Residual controls to be addressed by the Agency

 * The Agency is responsible for developing and implementing an email usage policy.
+* The Agency is responsible for preventing access to unapproved sites and services from within the network.
 * The Agency is responsible for ensuring their email gateway blocks, logs and reports on emails with inappropriate protective markings.
 * The Agency is responsible for conducting a risk assessment if the Agency chooses not to use a SIG.